 Two most common window materials you’ll find on the market are vinyl and wood.
 Each of the two has their benefits and downsides.

 Middle-grade vinyl windows can last around 15 years, while premium vinyl windows can last for approximately 20 or 25 years.
-The difference between the two is in titanium dioxide within the vinyl that prevents windows from warping, cracking, or peeling while helping them maintain their structure stable over the years.
-It isn’t uncommon to find windows with a guarantee no longer than seven years; these types of windows usually come with a little price tag and come from big box home improvement stores.
+The difference between the two is in titanium dioxide within the vinyl that prevents warping, cracking, or peeling, while helping them maintain their structure stable over the years.
+It isn’t uncommon to find windows with a guarantee no longer than seven years; these types usually come with a little price tag and come from big box home improvement stores.

 Wood is a commonly used material for doors and windows due to their long durability and ease of maintenance.
-However, wood windows are prone to rapid deterioration (they chip, peel, and rot) unless adequately taken care of.
-Wood windows tend to be considerably more expensive than vinyl windows.
+However, wood versions are prone to rapid deterioration (they chip, peel, and rot) unless adequately taken care of.
+They tend to be considerably more expensive than vinyl windows.

-Having windows properly installed is one of the crucial elements for the extended durability of your windows.
-Unless you rely on professional help for window installation, not only will the lifespan of your windows be significantly lowered but your utility bill will skyrocket as well.
+Proper installation one of the crucial elements for the extended durability of your windows.
+Unless you rely on professional help for installation, not only will the lifespan of your windows be significantly lowered but your utility bill will skyrocket as well.

 Among plenty of factors that impact the lifespan of a window, the weather is one of the crucial ones.
 Windows exposed to the bright sun are prone to last shorter than those partially covered with shade.
-The durability of windows will be jeopardized even more if the original window quality is poor.
+Their durability will be jeopardized even more if the original window quality is poor.